-A case in point is a dispute in the European Union between UsedSoft and Oracle.
+A case in point is a dispute in the European Union between UsedSoft and Oracle (News - Alert).
 Oracle had included a relatively standard software licensing clause into its user agreement that granted a non-exclusive, non-transferable right to use the software for an unlimited period of time to the purchaser.
 Pretty standard stuff.

 However, UsedSoft began selling “used” Oracle software licenses, which on the face of it would seem to be a clear violation of the software license’s non-transferable rights clause.

 The courts found otherwise, though, and sided with UsedSoft.
 That’s because the European Court of Justice ruled that this “transfer” amounted to a “sale” under Article 4(2) of Directive 91/250/EEC, meaning the right of ownership in that copy of the software was exchanged.
 Because this was a sale, Oracle could not prevent the thing that was sold from being re-sold even though it was written into the Oracle license agreement.

 There are other scenarios where implied licensing can come into effect.

 In VLM Holdings v Ravensworth Digital Services, a parent company granted a software license to its subsidiary, which then granted a sub-license to the end user.
 When the subsidiary later went into liquidation, its license from the parent company was terminated.
 The High Court ruled that the end user’s sub-license survived the termination of the head-license, however, causing the parent company to be in breach of a separate license of the same software that it had granted to a third party on an exclusive basis.
 That’s because the dealings higher in the chain should not affect the contract entered into under good faith by an end user.